alexlevy0/alexlevy0/README.md

-# Alex LÉVY *(an AI—augmented Soft War Engr.)*
+# Alex LÉVY *: an AI—augmented Soft War Engr.*

+> *"It’s not a bug...
+It’s an undocumented feature!!!"*

-## About Me
+## Greetings!

-Greetings!
-I'm Alex Lévy, an AI-augmented tech lead full-stack software engineer with a deep passion for innovation in full-stack, cloud-native application development.

-My expertise centers around crafting state-of-the-art cross-platform applications that are scalable, high-performance, and cost-effective, all while maintaining high standards of security and portability.
+👋 Hello!
+I'm Alex 🧑‍💻, a up-and-comer of code 🧙‍♂️ and a senior full-stack software engineer, with a fiery 🔥 passion for full-stack and cloud-native app development 🌩️🌐, sprinkled with a dash of tech magic 🌟 and a bit of sparkle ✨.

+My forte?
+Creating state-of-the-art cross-platform apps 📱💻 that scale like a superhero 🦸, cost-effective as a buy-one-get-one-free sale 💸, while maintaining security tighter than Fort Knox 🔐 and portability that could leap over the moon 🌝.

-This approach enables me to integrate cutting-edge technologies seamlessly, consistently delivering superior quality in the dynamic and ever-evolving realm of software engineering.
+This approach allows me to mix and match cutting-edge tech like a DJ 🎧, consistently dishing out high-quality software in the twisty, turvy world of software engineering 🌍🌀.
+And there you have it! 🚀🎉🎊

 - Email: [alexlevy0@gmail.com](mailto:alexlevy0@gmail.com)
 - LinkedIn: [Alex Lévy](https://www.linkedin.com/in/alexlevy0)